-Echoing the red, white and blue of the U.S. flag, the Juneteenth flag signifies that slaves and their descendants are true Americans.
-A star in the middle represents Texas, with a larger outer star representing a new freedom and a new people.
+Echoing the red, white, and blue of the U.S. flag, the Juneteenth flag signifies that slaves and their descendants are true Americans.
+A star in the middle represents Texas, with a larger outer star representing new freedom and a new people.

 Watch a movie about slavery